rupeshkaslay/8-bit-computer-on-breadboard/README.md

 RI | RAM In - Contents of system bus writen to RAM at memory addressed by MAR (Memory Address Register) MI | Memory Address Register In - Set MAR from system bus.
 Only LSN is used HLT | Halt.
 Stops the system clock.
 NI | Next Instruction.
 Resets the micro-instruction step counter.
-Effectively ends current instruction.
+Effectively ends current instruction B6 | Most significant bit of the 7 bit micro-instruction

 ## Programming
 As you can imagine, no Assembler or Compiler exists for the CPU.
 We need to translate our instructions in to machine code ourselves and enter it in to RAM (implemented via EEPROM).
 Given that the RAM size is just 16 bytes, thats not a lot of effort.